-First things first, log into the vCenter Server Appliance (also known as VCSA).
-There are a number of ways to get to Update Manager (also known as vSphere Update Manager or just VUM), for example, you can click the Home button and select Update Manager from the drop down menu.
+There are a number of ways to get to Update Manager (also known as vSphere Update Manager or VUM, some people also refer to it as ESXi Update Manager), for example, you can click the Home button and select Update Manager from the drop down menu.
 Then, click on the your update manager server, which will be the same as your vCenter.

 I’m going to upload an ESXi image to get started with.
 To do this, click the Manage tab, then navigate to the ESXi Images tab, and click Import ESXi Image.

 After the upload finishes, you will see a summary screen, telling you all about the ESXi ISO you have just uploaded.

 Your ISO is ready to go.
 There are only a few more steps before you can begin to upgrade your ESXi hosts.